taxisuper/frontend/readme.md

 * The component should return the given HTML structure
 * The component should accept a prop called `tweet`
 * The component should be passed a tweet datastructure, found in `example-tweet.js`
+* Render your new component using the `renderApp` function you created earlier.

 When this is done you should see a tweet rendered on the page.